 Haiti Travel Warning

-The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti about the security situation in Haiti.
-This replaces the Travel Warning dated August 13, 2013 and provides updated information regarding levels of crime in Haiti.
-While violent crime has declined, travelers to Haiti should still exercise caution.
+The Department of State has issued this Travel Warning to inform U.S. citizens traveling to or living in Haiti concerning the lack of adequate emergency medical facilities and the security environment in Haiti.
+This replaces the Travel Warning dated March 12, 2014 and provides updated information regarding the changing nature of crime involving United States citizens in Haiti.

-Haiti's emergency management infrastructure remains in poor condition and inadequate.
+Haiti's emergency management infrastructure remains in poor condition.
 Medical facilities, including ambulance services, are particularly weak.
 Some U.S. citizens injured in accidents and others with serious health concerns have been unable to find necessary medical care in Haiti and have had to arrange and pay for medical evacuation to the United States.
 We strongly encourage visitors to Haiti to obtain evacuation insurance.

-The United Nations’ Stabilization Force for Haiti (MINUSTAH) remains in Haiti to support the activities of the Haitian National Police.
-The Haitian National Police (HNP), with assistance from MINUSTAH, are responsible for maintaining order and rendering assistance.
+The United Nations’ Stabilization Mission in Haiti (MINUSTAH) remains in Haiti to support the activities of the Haitian National Police (HNP).
+The HNP, with assistance from MINUSTAH, is responsible for maintaining order and rendering assistance.
 However, given the possibility and unpredictability of spontaneous protests, their ability to assist U.S. citizens during disturbances is very limited.
 U.S. government-facilitated evacuations, such as the evacuation that took place from Haiti in 2010, occur only when no safe commercial alternatives exist.
 Please see our website for additional information on how the Department of State assists U.S. citizens during a crisis.

 U.S. citizens who choose to travel to Haiti are urged to review our Country Specific Information page.
 U.S. private sector organizations with operations in Haiti can obtain additional information on the security situation in the country through the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
 OSAC’s mission is to promote security cooperation between U.S. private sector interests worldwide and the U.S. Department of State.
 OSAC also maintains an active Country Council in Haiti to promote the exchange of security-related information.
 The Council is comprised of security professionals and is co-chaired by the Regional Security Officer at the U.S. Embassy Port-au-Prince and a private sector representative.
 U.S. private sector entities can obtain additional information on OSAC by visiting the OSAC website.